Paule Marshall: Life and career

-She received a Guggenheim Fellowship in 1961 and in the same year published Soul Clap Hands and Sing, a collection of four novellas that won her the National Institute of Arts Award.
+Marshall received a Guggenheim Fellowship in 1961 and in the same year published Soul Clap Hands and Sing, a collection of four novellas that won her the National Institute of Arts Award.
 In 1965, she was chosen by Langston Hughes to accompany him on a State Department-sponsored world tour, on which they both read their work, which was a boon to her career.
 She subsequently published the novels The Chosen Place, the Timeless People (1969), which the New York Times Book Review called "one of the four or five most impressive novels ever written by a black American", and Praisesong for the Widow (1983), the latter winning the Before Columbus Foundation American Book Award in 1984.
 In 2021, the book was reissued by McSweeney's, as part of their "Of the Diaspora" series highlighting important works in Black literature, with an introduction by Opal Palmer Adisa.

 Marshall taught at Virginia Commonwealth University, the University of California, Berkeley, the Iowa Writers' Workshop, and Yale University, before holding the Helen Gould Sheppard Chair of Literature and Culture at New York University.
 In 1993 she received an honorary L.H.D. from Bates College.
 She lived in Richmond, Virginia.

-She was a MacArthur Fellow and a winner of the Dos Passos Prize for Literature.
+She was a 1992 MacArthur Fellow and a winner of the Dos Passos Prize for Literature.
 She was designated as a Literary Lion by the New York Public Library in 1994.

 Marshall was inducted into the Celebrity Path at the Brooklyn Botanic Garden in 2001.

 Her memoir, Triangular Road, was published in 2009.

 In 2010, Paule Marshall won a Lifetime Achievement Award from the Anisfield-Wolf Book Awards.
 She died in Richmond, Virginia on August 12, 2019, having had dementia in her later years.
 A biography by Mary Helen Washington, to be published by Yale University Press, is in preparation.